 Is insurance required for retirees to participate in ICHRA?

-One thing to keep in mind: Regardless of which category the retiree falls into, anyone who is on an ICHRA plan must have individual coverage health insurance to receive reimbursements.
+One thing to keep in mind: Regardless of which category the retiree falls into, anyone who is on an ICHRA plan must have a qualified health plan to receive reimbursements.
 One of the many benefits of ICHRA is that it allows employees to choose their own health plan for themselves and family members.
 There are no “networks” to worry about - employees select a plan that works best for them!

 The good news for retirees is that Medicare is qualifying insurance to participate in ICHRA.
 Employees must have Part A+ B or Part C to be eligible.
 This article on Medicare + ICHRA explains the interaction in more detail.